Upperclass Admissions Application Process

 - Note: Students in the arts, architecture, and humanities are encouraged to apply.
-Please contact the RCPRS office if you have any questions about student eligibility or the applicability of his/her project.
+Please contact the RCPRS office if you have any questions about student eligibility or the applicability of their project.

 The process entails the following:

 - Student applications include a statement of interest and a research proposal.
-The complete application is due at the end of April.
+The complete application is due in early May.

 - Students receive notice of their acceptance or denial over the summer.

 A student who is selected:

 will begin receiving program benefits and services in the fall semester of junior year;

 - must be engaged in research throughout their junior and senior years; and